matter-labs-archive/reddit-demo/README.md

 Main features of it is to provide community tokens for users, register new communities and manage subscriptions to these communities.

+## Components

+This repository contains two related but yet independent projects:

+- [Community Oracle](community-oracle) - a bridge between zkSync network and the Reddit platform.
+- [Service Provider](service-provider) - an application capable of initiating and storing the users' subscriptions.

 ## Bootstrapping

 ```sh